bitcraft/pytmx/readme.md

 If using a loader, then TiledObject.image will be a reference to the image used.

 #### Polygon/Polyline Objects
-These objects have special atributes: 'closed' and 'points'.
+These objects have special attributes: 'closed' and 'points'.
 Each point is (x, y) tuple.
 If the object is a polygon, then TiledObject.closed will be True.
 Points are not rotated if the rotation property is used.